 - Infectious Disease (2 positions)

-- With Pulmonary Critical Care planned for 2020
+- Pulmonary Critical Care (3 positions)

 Training provides the skill sets that promote personal and professional satisfaction.

 Program allows the flexibility to excel in ambulatory or hospital-based medicine, either as a generalist or in preparation for specialty training.

 Our hospital features renal and liver transplant programs as well as tremendous exposure to disease mix, with Pennsylvania’s second-busiest emergency department.

 Whether you are interested in point-of-care ultrasound, managing opioid use disorder, serving your community with our Street Medicine outreach, applying your osteopathic manipulative skills in the real world or honing your skills as a future medical educator, we can help you achieve your dreams.

 Internal Medicine Osteopathic Recognition

 The Reading Hospital Department of Medicine is one of the few Internal Medicine training programs with Osteopathic Recognition by the ACGME.
 The program has a proud lineage of training Osteopathic Internists and former AOA accreditation (closed June 2019 due to single accreditation).
 Our Osteopathic residents have the opportunity to obtain AOA Board Certification or to be dually certified through the AOA and the ABIM.
 Designated Osteopathic Residents match trough the Osteopathic Recognition Track in ERAS (Program code: 1661140C1).
 Please see our section on Designated Osteopathic Residents for more information.